 Hello there!
 Below, you will find the more conventional text to my biography explaining who I am.
 However, I thought I would precursor it by saying that my desire is to serve you through literature.
-The stories I write and coach others to write are stories I want audiences to enjoy their entire lifetimes – stories that can refresh the reader instead of exhaust them – stories that build up and explore the wonderful world of imagination through descriptive settings and scenes as the characters walk through their plot-lines.
+The stories I write and encourage others to write are stories I want audiences to enjoy their entire lifetimes – stories that can refresh the reader instead of exhaust them – stories that build up and explore the wonderful world of imagination through descriptive settings and scenes as the characters walk through their plot lines.
 I hope you enjoy my website, and if you need anything, don’t be afraid to send me your email address so we can keep in touch!

 Over the course of many years, Joshua has also spent time re-enacting eighteenth century colonial history, and he plays the fife, rope-stretched snare drum, and Irish low whistle.